 Wildlife managers have struggled for decades to maintain populations at or near local carrying capacities because they often lack the tools necessary for identifying when and where resources, such as food, are limiting.
 Accordingly, the goal of this study is to identify the habitat, climatic, behavioral and nutritional characteristics that reflect a population experiencing resource limitation.
 By using a variety of field and lab methods to identify resource limitations, we will develop a tool-set that managers can use to measure resource limitation and make science-based management decisions.

 Traditional herd composition surveys are completed using helicopters or fixed wing aircraft, proving to be both costly and dangerous.
 Remote photography could provide an alternative method for collecting composition data that is more cost efficient and safer.
+Trail cameras are providing data pertaining to both herd composition and herd migration timing; information useful to regional biologists who manage these populations through sustainable harvest practices.
 We are investigating the efficacy of this new methodology and it’s potential for long term monitoring of migratory elk herds in the Greater Yellowstone Ecosystem.

 We are working to understand the changing demography and distribution of the Clarks Fork elk herd, which ranges widely in the Absaroka Mountains between Cody, WY and the headwaters of the Lamar River inside Yellowstone National Park (YNP).

 The Absaroka Wolf-Cattle project was created to evaluate wolf habitat selection and predation in a multiple-use landscape in the Absaroka Mountains of Wyoming, an area characterized by high levels of wolf-cattle conflict and a changing distribution of migratory and nonmigratory elk.